Glassmkr Documentation

 npm install -g @glassmkr/crucible

-sudo glassmkr-crucible --config /etc/glassmkr/collector.yaml Requires Node.js 24+.
+sudo glassmkr-crucible --config /etc/glassmkr/crucible.yaml Requires Node.js 24+.
 System packages smartmontools, ipmitool, dmidecode needed for full hardware monitoring.

 Sign up free to get your collector key.